madisongarccia/486project/reports/final_report.md

 **3. Computational Costs**

 K Nearest Neighbors (KNN) yieled a high computational cost because it relies heavily on time-consuming distance calculations for each prediction.
-XGBoost was slow, but offered a good trade-off between runtime and predictive power.
+XGBoost was not the fastest model, but offered a good trade-off between runtime and predictive power.

 # Detailed Discussion on Best Model